Please click on any of the green sections below to expand the resource topic area and learn more.

 This issue of the American Journal of Medical Genetics came from the Behavior Strand at the 6th International CHARGE conference.
 Those papers on behavior are published here along with a few others, and some additional articles on CHARGE syndrome.

-CHARGE Syndrome Listserv - An active, online support list for individuals with CHARGE, parents, family members, caregivers, doctors, therapists, or anyone with an interest in or is working with a person who has CHARGE Syndrome.
+CHARGE Syndrome Listserv - An online support list for individuals with CHARGE, parents, family members, caregivers, doctors, therapists, or anyone with an interest in or is working with a person who has CHARGE Syndrome.
+Click to join the CHARGE Syndrome Listserv

 The CHARGE Family Support Group UK - this is a UK family support group that has been in existence since 1987.